iota-uz/payme/docs/JSONRPCRequestParams.md

 ### NewJSONRPCRequestParams

-`func NewJSONRPCRequestParams(amount float64, account map[string]map[string]interface{}, id string, time int64, reason int32, from int64, to int64, type_ string, fiscalData FiscalData, ) *JSONRPCRequestParams`
+`func NewJSONRPCRequestParams(amount float64, account map[string]interface{}, id string, time int64, reason int32, from int64, to int64, type_ string, fiscalData FiscalData, ) *JSONRPCRequestParams`

 NewJSONRPCRequestParams instantiates a new JSONRPCRequestParams object This constructor will assign default values to properties that have it defined,